PerezEnrique/WPFInvoiceSystem/README.md

 ## How to install?
 There are two ways you can try this project.
-You can generate the executable or download it directly from here using the link in the Release section.
+You can generate the executable or download it directly from here using the link in the Releases section.

 If you want to generate the executable yourself, you need to have the .Net SDK installed on a Windows machine and then follow these steps: